shikharcodess/shiroxy/README.md

   # `none` - No client certificate is requested during the handshake, and if any certificates are sent, they are not verified.
   # `optional` - A client certificate is requested during the handshake, but it does not require the client to send any certificates.
   # `required` - A client certificate is requested during the handshake, and at least one valid certificate is required from the client.
-  secureverify: "required"

-  # This indicates which load balancing algorithm to use.
-Shiroxy supports
-  # `round-robin`, `sticky-session`, and `least-count`.
-  balance: "round-robin"

   # Will be supported soon
   # defaultbackend: ""